kth-step/HolBA/examples/arm8/README.md

 ### 0. ARMv8 program

 - ARMv8 programs must be given in `.da` format for AArch64 instruction set
-- C programs should ideally be compiled with `-O1` before disassembly (fewer instructions, close correspondence)
+- we found that C programs compiled with `-O1` before disassembly are easier to specify and verify (fewer instructions, close correspondence to source code)
 - to enable linking, include a (dummy) `main` function

 Example C program that increments an unsigned 64-bit integer: